cap-js/docs/java/change-tracking.md

 your own presentation for it as the changes are exposed only as part of the change-tracked entity.
 This projection must be read-only and shouldn't be writable via OData requests.

-The change log is extended with the texts for your entities from the `@title` annotation and the element.
+The change log is extended with the texts coming from your entities' `@title` annotation and the element.
 Otherwise, the change log contains only the technical names of the entities and the elements.
 Titles are translated, if they're annotated as translatable.
 See [Externalizing Texts Bundles](../guides/i18n#localization-i18n) for more information.

 ## How Changes are Stored